angelxescomx08/last-wish/docs/character_system.md

 1. Add a new variant to `CharacterId` in `src/domain/character.py`.
 2. Define the `CharacterStats` values.
 3. Append a `Character(...)` entry to `ALL_CHARACTERS`.
+4. Add a sprite entry to `PLAYER_SPRITE_PATHS` in `src/infrastructure/sprite_loader.py`
+   mapping `character.name` → relative path inside `assets/dungeon-crawl-stone-soup-full/`.
-4. The character select scene picks up `ALL_CHARACTERS` automatically — no UI changes needed unless you exceed three panels.
+5. The character select scene picks up `ALL_CHARACTERS` automatically — no UI changes needed unless you exceed three panels.
-5. Write tests in `tests/domain/test_character.py`:
+6. Write tests in `tests/domain/test_character.py`:
    - `id` is unique across `ALL_CHARACTERS`.
    - `max_hp > 0`, `max_mana > 0`.
    - Any design invariants (e.g. tank has most HP, etc.).
+7. Add a file-existence test in `tests/test_sprite_loader.py` (or update the existing `TestAssetFilesExist` class) to verify the new sprite path resolves on disk.